 Scrcpy is a popular free open-source software for controlling Android device in your Windows, macOS, and Linux Desktop.
 Most Linux include the package in either official or optional repositories.

-Install Scrcpy in Ubuntu:
+Install Scrcpy in Ubuntu/Debian:

 Option 1.)
 Ubuntu user may simply search for and install the app in Ubuntu Software (Snap Store), if you’re OK with Snap package which runs in sandbox.